Rebranding your business – 8 questions to ask when rebranding

 Outdated, stale, boring, unoriginal.

-If your online presence falls or corporate identity could be described by one or more of these adjectives, you need to update your brand.
+If your online presence or corporate identity could be described by one or more of these adjectives, you need to update your brand.

 2. Are you having trouble converting?